SDivy1811/Aruco_Drone/README.md

 /path/to/QGroundControl-x86_64.AppImage
-(Note: Replace /path/to/ with the actual location of your AppImage, e.g., ~/Downloads/  in most cases it will be /Downloads)
+(Note: Replace /path/to/ with the actual location of your AppImage, e.g., ~/Downloads/  in most cases it will be /Downloads) (OR JUST DOUBLE CLICK FROM THE FILE EXPLORER)
 ```
 Wait for the message INFO [commander] Ready for takeoff! in the Px4 terminal.